 Chronic resentment is a defensive mechanism for your ego or sense of self.
 If you are not true to yourself, and in today’s society, we are often pushed to conform, your level of resentment may arise.
 Truth, reason and information accuracy is then less valuable, and your thinking becomes distorted.

 Behavioural anger can be frightening, even to the person exhibiting the anger.
 You may also feel guilt for having anger issues.
 Thus, anger can be challenging to treat.
 At Brain Training Australia, we will guide you through a process that helps you understand how well-channelled anger is an asset in your life.

 Expressing your anger can help deliver you from activities such as self-harm.
 Our treatment effectively involves training your brain to reset itself each time it tries to veer from the pathway you have directed it to.

 Before this training begins, it is good to understand what happens in your body when your anger builds and becomes a chronic issue.
 Before feeling angry, you might experience disappointment or rejection; you may feel judged, fearful or frustrated.
 Any of these experiences can lead to anger.

 Your brain on anger.

-- The emotion called anger causes activation of your amygdala even before you become aware of your feelings.
+- Anger causes activation of your amygdala even before you become aware of your feelings.

 - The amygdala sends a message to your hypothalamus, which sends its own signal to the pituitary gland.